DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 It's forbidden to have the same tag as other gangs.
 All gangs should have different tags in order to avoid confusion.

+### How can I level up my gang?
+To be able to maintain your gang and to level it up, each member of the gang will have to gather resources (through an AFK task in the Gang Headquarters) and will also have to donate bitcoins to it.

 ### Where's my gang headquarters (HQ)?
 What can I do there?
 Gang HQ is located in the main HUB, under [Player Market].